fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

         (run mesh-name (/ 1.0 60.0))
         ```

-Let us now take a look at how a basic Shards program will look like!
+Let us now take a look at what a basic Shards program will look like!

 ## Writing a sample program